 Command line access using a terminal

-PREFACE: Do not run your jobs or heavy applications such as MATLAB or Mathematica on the login server.
+Do not run your jobs or heavy applications such as MATLAB or Mathematica on the login server.
 Please use an interactive session or job for all applications and scripts beyond basic terminals, editors, etc. The login servers are a shared, multi-user resource.
+For graphical applications please use VDI.

 A Note On Shells for Advanced Users: The FASRC cluster uses BASH for the global environment.
-If you wish to use an alternate shell, please be aware that some things may not work as expected and we do not support or troubleshoot shell issues.
+If you wish to use an alternate shell, please be aware that many things will not work as expected and we do not support or troubleshoot shell issues.
 We strongly encourage you to stick with BASH as your cluster shell.
+The module system assumes you are using bash.

 To avoid login issues, always supply your username in the ssh connection as above, since omitting this will cause your local login name at your terminal to be passed to the login nodes.